gaetancollaud/digitalstrom-mqtt/home-assistant-app/DEVELOPMENT.md

   network.
 Docker checks `/health/live`, which verifies the bridge process without treating a recoverable MQTT outage as a reason to restart.
   `/health/ready` continues to include the MQTT connection state for diagnosis.
+  Supervisor only restarts an unhealthy App when its optional watchdog is enabled; that setting is off by default.
 - **Store artwork is active**: `icon.png` is a 128 x 128 square icon and `logo.png` is a 250 x 100 wide logo.
 Both images are project-specific artwork and do not reuse an official digitalSTROM or Home Assistant logo.